Real Estate, Houses, and Mortgages

 You’re lookin’ to buy a place but don’t know whether to go with a Canadian mortgage broker or with a big bank, and you want to get the best mortgage rate & best deal possible (of course, what fool wouldn’t?).
 Or maybe you’re already in the place of your dreams and...read more

-One of my good friends bought her first condominium a few years ago when she was 26.
+One of my good friends bought her first condominium through an online mortgage broker a few years ago when she was 26.
 I remember her telling us the details over dinner one night - we were so excited for her!
-I mean this whole adulating thing is a pretty big deal right?
-She said it happened really...read more
+I mean this whole adulating thing is a pretty big deal...read more

 As a native Vancouverite I have seen this city change the most since 2010 when we hosted the Olympics and since the Canada Line (rapid transit) came about.
 The city is changing even more in the past year or two.
 Houses are being torn down and made into condos and...read more